SakuraMatrix/P2-Quik-Bites/README.md

 > ## Uses:

   > - Users can route between restaurant and customer
-  > - Users can order as a customer for a specific restaurant
+  > - Users can order as a customer from a specific restaurant
   > - Users can mark an order as prepared from the restaurant frontend
   > - Users can deliver order as a driver